 - To push each other's thinking.
 AVID tutorials utilize an inquiry process

-- Tutors do not give answers; they faciliate the groups discovery process
+- Tutors do not give answers; they facilitate the groups discovery process

 - Students reflect on their learning

 How are AVID tutorials different from "tutoring"?

 - Students come prepared with specific questions

 - Students work and discuss in collaborative groups